anuragtm/finance-etl-pipeline/README.md

 # Finance ETL Pipeline
-A Python ETL project using the FRED API to collect economic data in JSON format.
+This is a small Python project where imma show how ETL works using the FRED API....
+Right now, the project can connect to the api and save data as JSON files.
 ## Current Status
 - project setup completed
 - FRED API connection working